openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 The stream_id and the full set of Receiver-Supplied properties MUST be present in the PUT body, not only the ones that are specifically intended to be changed.
 Missing Receiver-Supplied properties MUST be interpreted as requested to be deleted.
+Event receiver MUST not request `events_requested` to be an empty array.
 Event Receivers MAY read the configuration first, modify the JSON
 {{RFC7159}} representation, then make a replacement request.

 Transmitter-Supplied properties besides the stream_id MAY be present,